Ivan-Ayub97/Warlock-Studio/README.md

 ## 🤝 Contributions

-We welcome contributions from the community:
+We welcome contributions from the community.

-1. **Fork** the repository.
-2. **Create a branch** for your feature or bug fix.
-3. **Submit a Pull Request** with a detailed description and testing notes.

 📧 Contact: **[negroayub97@gmail.com](mailto:negroayub97@gmail.com)**